-The silicon substrate was cleaned with nitric acid, followed by HF dip and a dehydration step for an hour at 300 C° to promote the adhesion of SU-8 on the wafer.
+The silicon substrate was cleaned with nitric acid, followed by HF dip and a dehydration step for an hour at 300 °C to promote the adhesion of SU-8 on the wafer.
 SU-8 2005 was spin-coated at 2500 RPM for 30 s to form 5-6 μ m thick layers.
-After a soft bake at 95C° for 2 minutes, the material was relaxed for 20 minutes before photolithography.
+After a soft bake at 95 °C for 2 min, the material was relaxed for 20 min before photolithography.
 Patterns were transferred in an MA6 Mask aligner (Süss Microtec SE, Germany) using chrome photomasks and 100 mJ/cm2 exposure dose.
-Post-exposure bake was performed at 95 C° for 10 minutes and was followed by another relaxation step.
-After developing the pattern, a hard bake was completed at 150 C° for 30 minutes in a convection oven.
-The used temperatures and time parameters are consistent with the published datasheet of SU-8 2005 [24].
+Post-exposure bake was performed at 95 °C for 10 min and was followed by another relaxation step.
+After developing the pattern, a hard bake was completed at 150 °C for 30 min in a convection oven.
+The used temperatures and time parameters are consistent with the published datasheet of SU-8 2005 [26].